MahjongRepository/YagiMotel/README.md

 Platform for interconnection with automate game managment for mahjong-portal.

-Written in pure Java and Akka library (https://akka.io/)
+Written in pure Java and Apache Pekko library (https://pekko.apache.org/) which fork of Akka library (https://akka.io/)

 Architecture diagram
 ====================